kvarak/dnd/docs/_Classes/barbarian.md

 You gain the ability to turn into an animal exactly as described in the druid's Wild Shape feature, but can only use the feature once before needing a long rest to use again.
 This Wild Shape feature improves at 4th and 8th level, just as it does for druid.

 ### Ten Thousand Masks
-Starting at 6th level, your ability to change your own form improves and you can cast the *enhance ability* spell (targeting yourself only).
+Your ability to change your own form improves and you can cast the *enhance ability* spell (targeting yourself only).
 After casting the spell with this feature you must complete a long rest to use this ability again.

 In addition, as part of the ***bonus action*** you use to enter a rage, you can cast *alter self* or *enlarge* (targeting yourself only).
 Unlike the spell you do not need to concentrate to continue the effect but the effect ends when your rage does.